Alfama

+Etymology

+The name Alfama originates from the Arabic al-ḥamma (الحَمّة), meaning "hot springs".
+The Arabic word comes from the root meaning "to heat" or "to become hot", from which the word hammam (حَمَّام) also derives.

 History

 The Rua do Barão is one of the streets of the Freguesia da Sé, which begins at the Rua São João da Praça (where once stood the Door of the Alfama) and ends at Rua Augusto Rosa (at the Cathedral's walls).
 The toponym "Rua do Barão" is because João Fernandes da Silveira, the first Baron of Alvito, minister of Portuguese kings Dom Afonso V and Dom João II, lived here.

 During the times of Moorish rule, Alfama constituted the whole of the city, which later spread to the West (Baixa neighbourhood).
 Alfama became inhabited by the fishermen and the poor, and its condition as the neighbourhood of the poor continues to this day.

 The 1755 Lisbon earthquake did not destroy the Alfama, which has remained a labyrinth of narrow streets and small squares.
-Lately the neighbourhood has been restored with the renovation of the old houses and new restaurants where Fado Portuguese typical is sometimes played.
+Lately the neighbourhood has been restored with the renovation of old houses and new restaurants where Fado is sometimes played.

 Overlooking the Alfama is the medieval Castle of São Jorge, royal residence until the early 16th century with views of the city.
 In the slopes of Alfama there are other terraces (miradouros) from which to see the city, like the Miradouro de Santa Luzia, near the church of the same name and over remnants of the Moorish city walls, and the Miradouro das Portas do Sol (Gates of the Sun).
 Near Miradouro of Santa Luzia is located the Museum of Decorative Arts (Museu de Artes Decorativas), a 17th-century mansion.

 From 2012, Alfama is part of the freguesia of Santa Maria Maior.